 Many different types of parasites can affect us in the aftermath of a man-made or natural disaster.
-If we have a scenario of a large scale disaster or the grid goes down, we will encounter things, yucky things, that we normally wouldn’t, including parasites in humans.
+For example, if we have a scenario of a large-scale disaster or the grid goes down, we will encounter yucky things that we usually wouldn’t, including parasites in humans.

-The two basic types of the common parasites we may encounter are internal and external.
+The two basic types of common parasites we may encounter are internal and external.

 Common Internal Parasites: Their symptoms and treatment suggestions

 Symptoms: Vague abdominal pain, weight loss, distended abdomen, or vomiting.
 While larvae migrate through the lungs, there may be fever, cough, wheezing, sub-sternal discomfort, and breathing difficulty.

 Roundworms are found in soil, get on your hands, and can be ingested.
 They’re also found in food contaminated with human waste.
 Children are more likely to get these.
 Cover sandboxes when not in use and have your kids tell you if they see anything weird in their poop.